allyourloot/hockey-zone/OFFSIDE_DETECTION_SYSTEM.md

 ## Conclusion

-The Hockey Zone offside detection system provides a robust, realistic implementation of hockey's most complex rule.
+The FACE-OFF offside detection system provides a robust, realistic implementation of hockey's most complex rule.
 The system has been thoroughly tested and debugged to handle all major offside scenarios:

 ✅ **Scenario 1**: Pass to offside player (immediate)
 ✅ **Scenario 2**: Pass far from offside player (delayed)